crashoverride777/swifty-receipt-validator/README.md

 }
 ```

-and modify the `.purchased` and `.restored` enum cases to look like this
+and modify the `.purchased` case to look like this

 ```swift